fivetrans/FX-888D-Transformer-PCB-FX-888D-Transformer-PCB/README.md

 </tr></table>

 A **development container** is a running [Docker](https://www.docker.com) container with a well-defined tool/runtime stack and its prerequisites.
-It allows you to use a container as a full-featured development environment which can be used to run an application, to separate tools, libraries, or runtimes needed for working with a codebase, and to aid in continu
+It allows you to use a container as a full-featured development environment which can be used to run an application, to separate tools, libraries, or runtimes needed for working with a codebase, and to aid in continuous integration and testing.

+This repository contains a set of **Dev Container Templates** which are source files packaged together that encode configuration for a complete development environment.
+A Template can be used in a new or existing project, and a [supporting tool](https://containers.dev/supporting) wil